Topl/Prosomo/readme.md

 The tines with appropriate block number are validated per the isValidChain specification in Ouroboros Genesis.
 The transactions included in each ledger are verified and a new state is calculated for each block on the tine.
 If an invalid state is produced then the entire tine is discarded.
 If the resulting state is valid, then each block is verified according to the VRF proofs, KES signatures, and slot leader eligibility according to the forger public keys and the local staking state.
 Once the tine has passed all tests it is adopted as the local chain.

 The implementation of chain validation in Prosomo has an additional check not specified in Ouroboros Genesis.
 The threshold calculated upon forging is included in the block certificate.
 The validator calculates this same threshold for the forger from its local staking state, and the locally calculated threshold must be equal to the certificate threshold for the block to be valid.
-In Ouroboros Genesis, the locally calculated threshold is evaluated in an inequality against the VRF test nonce, and there is no assurance that the forger and verifier calculated the exact same threshold value.
+In Ouroboros Genesis, the locally calculated threshold is evaluated in an inequality against the VRF test nonce upon verification and no thresholds are provided in the block headers.
+This leaves no assurance that the forger and verifier calculated the exact same threshold value.

 # Transactions and State